-Gael Force Jiu Jitsu (BJJ) is located less than a mile from Route 80 on Route 206 in Flanders, NJ.
-We are housed in a 3000 square foot, modern facility.
+Gael Force Jiu Jitsu (BJJ) is a Jiu Jitsu school in Morris County.
+It is located less than a mile from Route 80 on Route 206 in Flanders, NJ.
+We are housed in a 3000 square foot, modern BJJ facility.
 Our waiting room offers a large window in order to provide view access to classes in progress.
 We have private men and women's changing rooms.
 We offer complimentary wireless internet throughout the facility.
-Our zebra mats are disinfected after every class and steam sanitized every Sunday, cleanliness and safety are among our top priorities.
+Our zebra mats, the best BJJ mats available, are disinfected after every class and steam sanitized every Sunday, cleanliness and safety are among our top priorities.
+We are a premier Jiu Jitsu school in Roxbury Township NJ.

 Brazilian Jiu Jitsu (BJJ) is a grappling-based martial art whose central theme is the skill of controlling a resisting opponent in ways that force him to submit.
 Due to the fact that control is generally easier on the ground than in a standing position, much of the technique of Brazilian Jiu Jitsu is centered round the skill of taking an opponent down to the ground and wrestling for dominant control positions from where the opponent can be rendered harmless.